exa18/lesson_plan_optivum_vulcan/README.md

 This is paid plan which buy polish schools at [Vulcan site](https://www.vulcan.edu.pl/programy) to generate lesson plans.

 ## Config first
-Rename config file plancheckcfg to prepend with dot.
+Rename config file **plancheckcfg** to prepend with dot and fill with.

 ### Mail
 ```
 mailssl=